Bhaktha Sri Thyagaraja

 Bhaktha Sri Thyagaraja (also known as Sri Thiagaraja Charitham) is a 1937 Indian Tamil-language biographical film written by M. P. Sundararajan and directed by Virendra Desai.
-Produced by Sagar Movietone, and based on the life of the Carnatic musician Tyagaraja, Mathirimangalam Natesa Iyer, Kamala and Seetha appeared in the leading roles.
+Produced by Sagar Movietone, Mathirimangalam Natesa Iyer, Kamala and Seetha appeared in the leading roles.
+The film is based on the life of the Carnatic musician Tyagaraja.
 The film's success at the box office was largely attributed to its music.